-This will help answer some initial questions regarding Sauk Rapids Youth Hockey Association (SRYHA).
+This will help answer some initial questions regarding hockey for new skaters or returning skaters in our 8U/6U/Jr. Storm levels for the Sauk Rapids Youth Hockey Association (SRYHA).

 The association uses its website –www.saukrapidshockey.org–as the primary means of communication.
 Check the website for updates, schedule changes and any other SRYHA related information.
-Our objectives at the Mite levels are:
+Our objectives at the 8U and below levels are:

 Jr. Storm.
 This program is the start.
 This is for all NEW skaters and those younger than Kindergarten.
-Whether your player –girl or boy –has never put on skates or has only messed around on the ice for a few years, all skaters are welcome.
-An emphasis is placed on basic hockey skating fundamentals and having fun.
+Whether your player –girl or boy –has never put on skates or has only skated a few times, all skaters are welcome.
+An emphasis is placed on basic hockey and skating fundamentals and most importantly, having fun.
 Our Jr. Storm program runs from early October until the end of the calendar year.
 At the end of December.
-Jr. Storm players can elect to end their skating for the season or continue on.
-If they elect to continue on, they will be placed in a U6 or U8 group.
+Jr. Storm players can elect to end their skating for the season or continue on and then will be placed in the age-appropriate session (U6 or U8, etc)

 U6.
-These skaters are Kindergartners and 1st Graders.
-An emphasis is placed on basic hockey skating fundamentals and having fun.
+These skaters are Kindergartners and 1st Graders or 5 years old before June 1.
+We will incorporate and promote the American Development Model, a proven system by USA Hockey, and will place a large emphasis on basic hockey and skating fundamentals and most importantly, having fun.
 Our U6 program runs from early October until the end of February/early March.
 The season is capped off by our Mite Jamboree.

 U8.
-These skaters are 2nd and 3rd Graders.
-An emphasis is placed on basic hockey skating fundamentals and having fun.
+These skaters are 2nd and 3rd Graders or skaters who turn 7 before June 1.
+We will incorporate and promote the American Development Model, a proven system by USA Hockey, and will place a large emphasis on basic hockey and skating fundamentals and most importantly, having fun.
 Our U8 program runs from early October until the end of February/early March.
 The season is capped off by Mite Jamboree.

-Coaches for our programs focus on introduction to:
+Coaches for our programs focus on the introduction to:

 Hockey fundamentals, Skating skills, Puck handling, Passing and Receiving, and Shooting.
-The use of multiple coaches, fun games, and cross ice/small game activities in these programs ensure an active, varied learning environment for your young skater.
+The use of multiple coaches, fun games, and cross-ice/small game activities in these programs ensure an active and varied learning environment for your young skater.

 When will my player skate?